 More than 50 senior leaders and board members who are not in direct patient care roles have been certified in patient safety by a national body because 'patient safety is everyone's duty.'

 Rusty Holman is a physician and chief medical officer at LifePoint Health, so it makes sense that he should be certified in patient safety.
-He holds a Certified Professional in Patient Safety credential from the National Patient Safety Foundation, a unit of the Institute for Healthcare Improvement.
+He holds a Certified Professional in Patient Safety credential from the National Patient Safety Foundation, which merged with the Institute for Healthcare Improvement in May, 2017.